Academic Catalog 2025-2026

 KIN 6098 Capstone Project (3 Units)

 This course provides an extended experience for the student to produce a final project on a specific topic of professional interest.
 Under the direction of a faculty advisor, the student will advance through the preparation and defense of a capstone project*.
-This course aims to enable graduate students to gather and/or analyze data to advance their field and professional standing.
+This course aims to enable students in a graduate program to gather and/or analyze data to advance their field and professional standing.
 The qualified student will have previously defended a project proposal successfully in KIN 6005.

 Prerequisite(s): KIN 6005 or equivalent and consent of Program Director.